 To make sure you’ve checked all your boxes, let’s run down the expectations of each federal agency individually.

-The agency requires that rice importers have a permit.
-You can apply for a permit using PPQ Form 587.
+APHIS requires that rice importers obtain a permit for their goods.
+You can apply for one using a PPQ Form 587.
 This can be completed online, or you can print the form and submit it through the mail.
+You should apply at least 30 days before your shipment is set to arrive, as it can take that long to receive the document.

-You should apply at least 30 days before your shipment is set to arrive, as it can take that long for the permit to go through.
 If you plan to continue to ship the same item into the country, the permit remains valid until the listed expiration date.
 You don’t need to reapply for a permit every time you have a shipment.

 Only United States residents with street addresses in the country can receive a permit.